ramendra11/client_onboarding/README.md

 NOTE:
-* Private key must be in comre Hexadecimal Format <br />
+* Private key must be in hexadecimal format <br />
 * public key must be compressed and in lower case <br />